 Has the Strait of Hormuz Ever Been Blocked - and What Happened?

 Roughly 20% of the world's oil moves through that narrow corridor.
 A 21-mile-wide bottleneck that controls the flow of global energy.
-If it were ever blocked, the shock would be instant.
+The threat of a blockade alone was enough to send prices flying.
+Traders didn't need a closed strait.
+They just needed one headline suggesting it might happen.

 In the 1980s, the Iran-Iraq War turned into a naval minefield.
 Tankers were attacked.
 Mines bobbed in shipping lanes.
 The U.S. Navy stepped in.
 Kuwaiti oil tankers were reflagged and escorted through Hormuz.